 Deer season closing soon

 Licence holders are reminded that the NSW deer season for fallow, red and wapiti deer will close 30 minutes after sunset on Friday, 31 October 2014.
 Penalties and sanctions apply to hunting these species out of season.

 Hog deer may only be hunted in the month of April.

 Chital, Rusa and Sambar deer may be hunted all year round.

 Changes to legislation in NSW will now see the DPI Game Licensing Unit administer all licences for the harvest of native game birds in NSW.

 The Game Licensing Unit will be organising R-Licence accreditation courses in various locations across the State in mid to late 2014.
 Hunters should complete and submit Form R - Expression of interest.

 Before hunters are able to hunt in NSW State forests they must complete two new education modules.
 The new modules cover outdoor navigation and knowledge of written permission conditions.

 State Forests re-declared on 14 January 2014 may be opened under new conditions.

-Hunting as a form of supplementary pest control in NSW national parks and reserves is managed by the NSW Office of Environment and Heritage
+Supplementary pest control trials in NSW national parks and reserves are managed by the NSW Office of Environment and Heritage